Segre numbers, a generalized King formula, and local intersections: Multiplying a Lelong current by a Cartier divisor

 \section{Multiplying a Lelong current by a Cartier divisor}

 In this section we will describe how the inductive construction of a Vogel cycle $V^h$ can be expediently expressed as certain products of Lelong currents.
-First, note that if $Z,Z'$ are analytic cycles in some analytic space $X$, then
+Notice that the map $[W]\mapsto \mathbf{1}_Z [W]$ is linear.
+Notice also that if $Z,Z'$ are analytic cycles in $X$, then